Download the example workbook

 This tutorial will demonstrate how to perform a partial match VLOOKUP in Excel.

-Partial Match VLOOKUP (begins with)
+Partial Match VLOOKUP (Text Contains)

 To accomplish this, we combine VLOOKUP with a wildcard in a formula like so:

 =VLOOKUP("*"&<Partial Value>&"*",<lookup range>,<match column position>,0)

 The formula merges “ake” with the “*” wildcards, using the “&” symbol.
 Because the “*” wildcard is before and after the lookup text, the VLOOKUP Function will look for “ake” anywhere in the lookup range.
 Instead you could add “*” only before the text to lookup values that end in the lookup text.
 Or “*” after the lookup value for values that begin with the lookup text.